bonaldli/Decision-Making-Reinforcement-Learning-Uni-Koeln/Project 2/readme.md

   - Performance characteristics, i.e. running/training time: 15%
   - Code (in PDF): 20%
   - Reference: 10%
+  - No more than 6 pages

 ## Template
-Please use the given Overleaf [Template](https://www.overleaf.com/read/fqpyqzzjvfzy) for writing for project report.
+Please use the given Overleaf [Template](https://www.overleaf.com/read/fqpyqzzjvfzy) to write the project report.

 ## Submission
-Submit your `.zip` file to the ILIAS system before the deadline: **23:59 PM, 18 Dec 2022 (Sun)**.
-The file should includes following:
+Submit your `.zip` file to the ILIAS system before the deadline: **23:59 PM, 14 Jan 2024 (Sun)**.
+The file should include the following:
 - `.policy` files (x2): `grid_world.policy`, `mountain_car.policy`
 - `.pdf` file (x1): `Project 2 Report-First Name-Last Name.pdf`
 - python file (x1): your source code file